eriche2016/PCAT_open_source_v2/README.md

-# Annotating the point cloud for object detection.
+# Annotating point clouds for object detection.

 I modified the code to support displaying corresponding images when annotating.